-In the past year there has been a large scale rollout of 4G and this year in 2019 5G is on the tip of everyone's tongue.
+In the past year there has been a large scale rollout of 4G and this year 5G is on the tip of everyone's tongue.
 With this new level of connectivity and data transfer in an ever more connected world with big data at your fingertips through your smart devices he is ever more apparent that the need for larger bandwidth without wires is the future.

 The 4G standard that we are going to discuss primarily within this guide article he's going to be LTE.
 There are three main standards that comprise 4G at present and those are LTE, UMB and WiMax. but as we feel that LTE is the most widely recognised we will only be discussing LTE most of the time during this article.

 4G first of all is the current standard being rolled out across the US and if you upgrade any type of smart device at the moment you're likely to get 4G capability as a minimum.
 4G as a minimum expected speed it's said to be 20 times faster than 3G which puts it at an average speed of 60MB per second however it can max in lab conditions only as per Wikipedia up to 300MBS.
 We have seen some mobile home broadband providers claim speeds of up to 150MB, but as we know this is always on very independent and variant basis.